-- Inspecting your cargo. - Recognizing overloads and poorly balanced weight. - Knowing your cargo is properly secured and does not obscure your view ahead or to the sides. - Knowing your cargo does not restrict your access to emergency equipment.
+Inspecting your cargo.

+Recognizing overloads and poorly balanced weight.

+Knowing your cargo is properly secured and does not obscure your view ahead or to the sides.

+Knowing your cargo does not restrict your access to emergency equipment.

 If you intend to carry hazardous material that requires placards on your vehicle, you will also need to have a hazardous materials endorsement.
-Section 9 of this manual has the information you need to pass the hazardous materials test.
+Please read the Hazardous Materials Section booklet, which has the information you need to pass the hazardous materials test.